-The day before I was out on my weekly expedition; exploring the Sahara desert (see O’ Shine!
+The day before I was out on my weekly expedition, exploring the Sahara desert (see O’ Shine!
 I have been there.)

 M looked at the bottle and gasped.
 Each and every inch of the water within was embedded with twinkling bubbles.
 I have proof see…

 The nymphs started dancing and celebrating when they saw me.
-They were old friends you see.
+They were old friends, you see.
 We had first met a long time back when they used to live in wine bottles.
 Recently they had decided to quit alcohol.

 “Shh!
 Keep it quiet guys,” I said.
 “You will scare away the unicorns.”

-In their foreign sing-song language, they told me that they would not, because the unicorns were having a party over at the northern oasis.
+Through a scintillating musical number they told me that they would not, because the unicorns were having a party over at the northern oasis.

-But m, being the scientific mind that he is, couldn’t believe that I was talking with mythical water nymphs.
+But M, being the scientific mind that he is, couldn’t believe that I was talking with mythical water nymphs.
 He took the bottle and tilted it this way and that.
 Against the sunlight…

 Stuffed it in his bag and examined them under torchlight…